Is uTorrent Safe? How To Download With uTorrent Anonymously and Safely (2026 Guide)

 How risky is uTorrent?

 uTorrent has adware and sometimes installs programs without the user's explicit permission.
 While it has its problems, uTorrent technically doesn't have malware.
-It isn't a huge security risk, especially if you use security tools like a VPN or antivirus software to protect yourself.
+It isn't a huge security risk, especially if you use security tools like a VPN to torrent or antivirus software to protect yourself.

 Does uTorrent expose your IP?